Five signs of disease in older dogs

 Picky with food or eating less

 - Dental disease – This is such an important condition to remember in our older pets as dental problems are very common.
 Unfortunately (and especially if their mouth is sore) many pets do not let their owners have a proper look at their teeth, and even if they do signs of a problem can be as subtle as the tooth being slightly discoloured.
-Dental disease in our older friends can cause chronic (long term) pain, which often goes unnoticed.
-Imagine having a tooth ache all day every day and not being able to tell anyone about it!
+Dental disease in our senior dogs can cause chronic (long term) pain, which often goes unnoticed.
+Imagine having a toothache all day every day and not being able to tell anyone about it

 Lumps or bumps

-Whether you have given an older dog with their furever home, or had your best friend from only a few weeks old, watching out for these few, subtle changes may help them have many more long and happy days with you.
+Whether you have given an older dog their forever home or had your best friend from only a few weeks old, watching out for these few, subtle changes may help them have many more long and happy days with you.